unoplatform/uno.extensions/doc/Learn/Mvux/Advanced/Selection.md

 The `Selection` operator was added to the existing `ListFeed.Async(...)` line, it will listen to the `People` List-Feed and will affect its selection changes onto the `SelectedPerson` State property.

-In the View side, wrap the `ListView` element in a `Grid`, and insert additional elements to reflect the currently selected value via the `SelectedPerson` State.
+In the View side, wrap the `ListView` element in a `Grid`, and insert additional elements to display the currently selected value via the `SelectedPerson` State.
 We'll also add a separator (using `Border`) to be able to distinguish them.

 The View code shall look like the following: